VVionnet/Windmapper/docs/index.rst

 Welcome to Windmapper's documentation!
 ======================================

-Wind_mapper is a tool used to produce pre-computed libraries of wind field used for wind downscaling.
+Windmapper is a tool used to produce pre-computed libraries of wind field used for wind downscaling.
 Wind_mapper uses the `WindNinja <https://github.com/firelab/windninja>`__ wind diagnostic model.

 .. image:: images/WM-main.png

 .. toctree::
    :maxdepth: 2